HappyZombies/brackette-prototype/README.md

 # Brackette

 Manage your Challonge tournaments with ease.
-A beta application
+A beta application.

 ## Prerequesists

 You will need:
 * NodeJS 6x
 * NPM 3x
-* Bower 1x
 * Internet Connection
 * Local Network Connection